EspinosaSalvador/HW-week-1-Salvador-Espinosa-Valdez/README.md

 ## Troubleshooting

-The webpage is running in company standards, please let us know if there is anybug in the webpage by issuing a in [Github](https://github.com/EspinosaSalvador/HW-week-1-Salvador-Espinosa-Valdez/issues)
+The webpage is running in company standards, please let us know if there is anybug in the webpage by issuing it in [Github](https://github.com/EspinosaSalvador/HW-week-1-Salvador-Espinosa-Valdez/issues)

 ## FAQ (Frecuentrly Asked Questions)